-When a unit chirps three times, pauses for a minute and then resumes chirping, it is malfunctioning and should be replaced.
+When a unit chirps three times, pauses for a minute, or so, and then resumes chirping, it is malfunctioning and should be replaced.
 A sequence of five chirps every minute indicates that the unit has reached the end of its life.
 While pressing the test button may quiet the warning for two or three days, it will resume chirping until it is replaced.

 - Kidde | Fire Safety: What Is Causing My Smoke Alarm to Sound, Beep, or Chirp?

 - Bob Vila: Stop Your Smoke Detector from Chirping or Beeping